thejaspm/engineers-guide-apache-spark/chapter-1/thePreamble.md

       **Hadoop** the JVM can be reused between MR tasks spawned on the same worker, however this is subtely diffrent and needs knowledge of the hadoop configuration parameter ```"mapred.job.reuse.jvm.num.tasks"```.

+ 4.  <h4> What is the high level overview of Execution Model of Spark?</h4>

+ 5. <h4> What are the available Cluster Mangers for Spark? </h4>

+       - YARN.
+From the hadoop world, Works as a Resource manger.

+       - Mesos.

+       - Standalone.